Refer to the guide Setting up and getting started.

 Target user profile:

-Value proposition: streamlines the process of social workers contacting and assisting families
+Value proposition: streamlines the process of social workers contacting and assisting people

 Priorities: High (must have) - * * *